Skip to content

 3. Avoid broad claims that promise guaranteed results.

-Consult qualified professionals when making decisions that relate to specific medical conditions.
+Consult qualified professionals when making decisions that relate to specific health questions.

 How to Troubleshoot and Adjust Equipment for Better Fit